epiforecasts/EpiNow2/inst/dev/design_dist.md

 #> - attr(*, "class")= chr [1:2] "dist_spec" "list"
 ```

-The objects can have additional attributes, especially `tolerance` (1 - the proportion of the cumulative distribution to be represented) and `max` (an absolute maximum).
+The objects can have additional attributes, especially `cdf_cutoff` (1 - the proportion of the cumulative distribution to be represented) and `max` (an absolute maximum).

 ### Representing convolutions